romeelk/cloudpolicy/Readme.md

 and the nesting becomes a real headache to understand.
 With YAML the definition is more human readable.

 To really make this repeatable and automated the CI/CD pipeline is a must.
 For me this is where policy engine tools become really useful.
-Organisations want to bake into their application lifecycle effective governance and security instead of waiting for a manual gate  (security team fails app) to fail just before an application goes into production.
+Organisations want to bake into their cloud environment lifecycle effective governance and security instead of waiting for a manual gate (security team fails app) to fail just before an application goes into production.